lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 D - D(\epsilon) ~\leq \epsilon D
 ```

 We already know that D($\epsilon$) $\leq$ D.  So |D - D($\epsilon$)| $\leq$ $\epsilon$ D, as required.

-Finally, p’ is a convex combination of two other points in P
-(the hub and q), so it can be discarded before computing D($\epsilon$).

 ## Example